What makes a good propagation beacon? (21 June 2017 update)

 I have found it helpful to include both the “DE” and “/B or /BCN” in the message….
 This makes identifying the Call much easier by hearing both the beginning and end of that part of the message.
 Kinda like providing "brackets" around the call.

 The “gap” between message repeats should be no more than 4 or 5 seconds….
 This is long enough that another beacon that was unheard before can be heard within the gap space…… still short enough that a person tuning the frequencies slowly will not miss the message.
 This is especially important as the "automatic control" segment of the beacon band has become more crowded.
+Currently there are several beacons that have message gaps of near a minute.

 A WPM speed of 10 to 13 WPM seems to be the best for all around copying of the message.